Secondhand Smoke from Meth

 It’s been found that homes and buildings where meth was once used or manufactured will have chemicals detectable for years, and exposure to those lingering substances can have health effects of its own.

 Meth addiction can feel impossible to overcome on your own.
-If you need help with substance use, Zinnia Healing is standing by.
+If you need help with substance use, Zinnia Health is standing by.
 Our helpline is open 24/7 and staffed with caring recovery specialists who can help you get on the path to a healthier life.
 Dial (855) 430-9439 for more information.

 Risks of Meth Exposure